How Do You Swim If No One Teaches You?

 You will no longer be reviewing 100 papers for your literature review, but only 10 papers for Section 1, and 10 papers for Section 2 etc. Doesn’t that sound more doable?

 At the end of this step your outline should include all the major sections and most of the subsections as well.

-Remember, you are not married to your outline.
 It can, and it will chance.
 That’s okay.
 As long as you are synthesizing the literature and answering relevant questions, you are making progress.

 All the pieces will fall into the right place if you keep writing.